 The Benefits of Using a Low pH Cleanser

-- Typically Non-Drying: Low pH cleansers tend to feature a gel, milk, or cream texture, which tends to be less drying than a foam (a popular form that high pH cleansers take).
+- Typically Non-Drying: Low pH cleansers tend to feature a gel, milk, or cream texture, which might be less drying than a foam (a popular form that high pH cleansers take).

 - Better for Those With Eczema: “At the lower pH, the lipids within the skin are preserved, which is better for those who are prone to eczema or dryness,” explains Dr. Palep.

 - Protects the Skin's Acid Mantle: The acid mantle is a thin, acidic layer of film (for lack of a better word) that sits on top of the skin.
 This layer is made up of oil, sweat, and fatty acids, and works to protect the skin from potentially harmful bacteria and viruses that may disrupt the condition of your complexion.
-According to a 2018 study, low pH cleansers were shown to positively affect skin conditions and improved concerns like acne, eczema, and aging.
+According to a 2018 study, low pH cleansers may positively affect skin conditions and improve concerns like acne, eczema, and aging.

 That said, not all cleansers that have a high pH are necessarily bad, especially for those with specific skin concerns that can tolerate a more alkaline and drying substance.
 “Higher pH cleansers are more like detergents that clean the skin thoroughly; these are the best in oily skin which can withstand dehydration of a cleanser that acts like a surfactant,” Dr. Palep adds.
 “In oily skin, where sebum re-establishes itself within 20 minutes of cleansing, high pH cleansers are acceptable.”